wetryingtodorock/getblock-docs/en/rpc-service/near/json-rpc/near_validators.md

 ---
-title: near:validators \[POST\]
+title: validators - NEAR Protocol
-description: Queries active validators on the network returning details and the stateof validation on the blockchain.Note For \[block hash\] and \[block number\] you will need to queryrecent blocks as they become garbage collected after five epochs.
+description: Example code for the validators json-rpc method. Сomplete guide on how to use validators json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters